vierstralab/footprint-tools/README.md

 ### Step 1: Align sequenced DNase I cleavages

 FTD requires an alignment file in BAM format which can be made using any sequence alignment tool.
 FTD uses all reads with a MAPQ > 0.
+Typically, we also mark tags as QC fail ()

 ### Step 2: Create an index of the reference genome FASTA file

 The software uses an indexed FASTA file to enable rapid lookups of genomic sequences utilized by the sequence bias model.
 A FASTA file can be indexed using `samtools`.

-	[jvierstra@rotini footprint-tools]$ samtools faidx hg19.all.fasta
+	[jvierstra@rotini footprint-tools]$ samtools faidx /home/jvierstra/data/genomes/hg19/hg.ribo.all.fa

 ### Step 4: Download or create a 6-mer cleavage bias model

 The sequence bias model is the basis of FTD.
 A model file contains 2 columns that contain a sequence k-mer and a relative preference value.
-While the bias model can be of any k-mer size, we typically use 6mers with the cleavage ocurring betwenn the 3 and 4 base.
+While the bias model can be of any k-mer size, we typically use 6mers with the cleavage ocurring betwenn the 3rd and 4th base.

 	ACTTGC	0.22214673145056082
 	ACTTAC	0.21531706520159422